positive-response/jpetGeant/docs/PARAMETERS.md

 * Rotating the shape of the nema point:
  `/jpetmc/source/nema/mixed/setCylinderRotation [point] [phi] [theta]`
 * Changing the shape of the nema point by shifting position in X:
- `/jpetmc/source/nema/mixed/setCylinderShapeParametersX [point] [direction and spread] [shape parameter1 - power] [shape parameter2 - range]`
-* Changing the shape of the nema point by shifting position in Y:
  `/jpetmc/source/nema/mixed/setCylinderShapeParametersY [point] [direction and spread] [shape parameter1 - power] [shape parameter2 - range]`
 * set parameters of gamma beam:
  `/jpetmc/source/gammaBeam/setEnergy setPosition setMomentum`